 In the Anglo-Saxon epic Beowulf, the title character fights three monsters: Grendel, Grendel’s mother, and a dragon.
 Together, we will explore the symbolic meaning of each of these monsters, show what they each have to do with each other, and in the process grapple with the oldest epic in the English language.

 Zombies are utterly modern monsters.
 Although reanimated corpses and spectres appear in older stories, as in the fifteenth century Three Living and the Three Dead, the zombie as we understand it now did not appear in fiction until the twentieth-century.
 In this course we will explore film, prose, and comic books to explain what zombie stories tell us about our own times.

 Next Section: Jan 20, 2020

 Mary Shelley’s Frankenstein is a quintessential gothic novel, a foundational text in the history of science fiction, and a gripping monster story.
 It is beautiful, horrible, and philosophically engaging, has been continually in print since 1823, and has inspired countless imitations and adaptations.
 Find out what the fuss is about with me.
 Whether you’re reading Frankenstein for the first time or the tenth, this fascinating text is worth a closer look.

 You can register for a whole year of monster courses.
 Although these courses work well as stand-alone individual courses, they also complement each other and develop a whole, comprehensive course on monster literature.
 If you’d rather do things all the way, register for the whole package!

-Courses will be repeated, subject to registration, so if you register for the Monster Package after some of the courses have already been completed you will be automatically registered for the next offering of the courses you.
+Courses will be repeated, subject to registration, so if you register for the Monster Package after some of the courses have already ended you will be automatically registered for the next available version of the course.